heatherlii/heatherlii.github.io/product_design.md

 </div>

 <h2>Keychains</h2>
-<p>Put pictures of final products and maybe sketches?
-Short description of projects and process (very similar).<p>
-<p>The laser engraved pieces were created for Communications (technology and visualization) courses.
+<p>These laser engraved pieces were created for Communications (technology and visualization) courses.
 To create the designs and svg files, I used Adobe Illustrator and SolveSpace.
 TALK MORE IN DEPTH ABOUT THE PROCESS.
 MENTION THAT THEY WERE FOR DIFFERENT SCHOOL PROJECTS???
 (HIGH SCHOOL & UNI)</p>
 <span class="image fit"><img src="{% link assets/images/keychains.png %}" alt="" /></span>
 <span class="image fit"><img src="{% link assets/images/keychain sketches.png %}" alt="" /></span>